stormpath/stormpath-documentation/source/reference.rst

   * - ``clientId``
     - String
     - N/A
-    - The OAuth 2.0 Client ID for this Provider.
-Only used for Social providers.
+    - (Social only) The OAuth 2.0 Client ID for this Provider.

   * - ``clientSecret``
     - String
     - N/A
-    - The OAuth 2.0 Client Secret for this Provider.
-Only used for Social providers.
+    - (Social only) The OAuth 2.0 Client Secret for this Provider.

   * - ``redirectURL``
     - String
     - A valid URL
-    - The URL to redirect to after the user has authenticated.
+    - (Social only) The URL to redirect to after the user has authenticated.
 Currently only used for the Google providers.

   * - ``agent``
     - Link
     - N/A
-    - A link to the Provider's Agent.
-Currently only used for LDAP providers.
+    - (LDAP only) A link to the Provider's Agent.
 For more information see :ref:`below <ref-ldap-agent>`.

   * - ``ssoLoginUrl``
     - String
     - N/A
-    - The URL for the IdP's SSO URL.
+    - (SAML only) The URL for the IdP's SSO URL.
 For more information see :ref:`saml-configuration`.

   * - ``ssoLogoutUrl``
     - String
     - N/A
-    - The URL for the IdP's SSO logout endpoint.
+    - (SAML only) The URL for the IdP's SSO logout endpoint.
 For more information see :ref:`saml-configuration`.

-  * - ``x509SigningCertValue``
+  * - ``encodedX509SigningCert``
-    - Link
+    - Object
     - N/A
-    - The public key from the SAML Identity Provider used to sign the assertions that are returned to Stormpath.
+    - (SAML only) The public key from the SAML Identity Provider used to sign the assertions that are returned to Stormpath.
 For more information see :ref:`saml-configuration`.

   * - ``requestSignatureAlgorithm``
     - String
     - ``RSA-SHA256`` (Default), ``RSA-SHA1``
-    - The algorithm used by the SAML Identity Provider to sign SAML assertions that are returned to Stormpath.
+    - (SAML only) The algorithm used by the SAML Identity Provider to sign SAML assertions that are returned to Stormpath.
 For more information see :ref:`saml-configuration`.

   * - ``attributeStatementMappingRules``
     - Object
     - N/A
-    - This object contains the rules that map SAML assertions to Stormpath resource attributes.
+    - (SAML only) This object contains the rules that map SAML assertions to Stormpath resource attributes.

   * - ``serviceProviderMetadata``
     - Link
     - N/A
-    - This object contains metadata related to your Service Provider.
+    - (SAML only) This object contains metadata related to your Service Provider.
 For more information, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.

 **Provider Example**